digitallyinduced/ihp/UPGRADE.md

         haskellEnv
     ```

+This means that from now on when adding new packages, you need to do it in a single file - `devenv.nix`

 9. **Copy settings from `Config/nix/nixpkgs-config.nix` to `devenv.nix`**

     Did you do any changes to `nixpkgs-config.nix` in your project?
 Likely you haven't, so you can skip this part.
 For reference, if the file looks like below, you don't need to do anything here: